mxro/maxrohde-web/content/posts/2017/2017-02-20-fix-travis-ci-error-this-is-not-an-active-repository/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: "Fix Travis CI Error 'This is not an active repository'"
-date: "2017-02-20"
+date: '2017-02-20'
 tags:
-- github
+  - 'github'
-title: Fix Travis CI Error 'This is not an active repository'
 ---

 ### Problem